luapower/luapower-all/oo.md

 ## Virtual classes

-Virtual classes are a powerful mechanism for extending composite objects which need to instantiate other objects and need a way to allow the programmer to extend or replace the classes of those other objects.
-Virtual classes come for free in languages where classes are first-class entitites: just make the inner class a field of the outer class and instantiate it inside the outer's constructor or method with `self:inner_class()`. this is cool because:
+Virtual classes provide an additional way to extend composite objects (objects which need to instantiate other objects) beyond inheritance which doesn't by itself cover extending the classes of the sub-objects of the composite object.
+Virtual classes come for free in languages where classes are first-class entitites: all you have to do is to make the inner class a class field of the outer class and instantiate it with `self:inner_class()`.
+This simple indirection has many advantages:

   * it allows subclassing the inner class in subclasses of the outer class by just overriding the `inner_class` field.
   * using `self:inner_class()` instead of `self.inner_class()` passes the
-    outer object as the second arg to the constructor of the inner object (the first arg is the inner object) so that you can reference the outer object from inside the inner object.
+    outer object as the second arg to the constructor of the inner object (the first arg is the inner object) so that you can reference the outer object in the constructor, which is usually needed.
-  * the`inner_class` field is seen as a method of the outer class so it can be made part of its public API without any additional wrapping, and it can also be overriden with a normal method in subclasses of outer.
+  * the`inner_class` field can be used as a method of the outer class so it can be made part of its public API without needing any additional wrapping, and it can also be overriden with a normal method in subclasses of the outer class (the overriding mechanism still works even if it's not overriding a real method).

 ## Events